Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Results Discussion

 To answer \textbf{Q1}, we apply our method by comparing the word error rate (WER) across various target domains.
 We select one of these domains as the target domain and combine the remaining 17 domains to form the source domain Table~\ref{tab:11000table} presents the WER results for both the baseline ASR model fine-tuned on synthetic speech data and the model enhanced with the \method task vector.

-The baseline model, fine-tuned solely on synthetic data, exhibits varying WERs across different target domains, with an average WER of 20.15.
+The baseline model, fine-tuned solely on synthetic data, exhibits varying WERs across different target domains, with an average WER of 21.16.
 This performance highlights the challenge of adapting ASR models to real-world data when trained on synthetic speech, primarily due to acoustic mismatches.

-By applying the \method task vector, we observe a significant reduction in WER across most target domains.
+The application of the \method task vector significantly reduces WER across most target domains.
 The \method-enhanced model achieves an average WER of 19.04, representing an average relative WER reduction of 10.03\%.
-This improvement demonstrates the effectiveness of the \method task vector in bridging the gap between synthetic and real speech data, thus enhancing the model's adaptability to diverse real-world scenarios.
+This improvement demonstrates the \method task vector's effectiveness in bridging the gap between synthetic and real speech data, enhancing the model's adaptability to diverse real-world scenarios.

+To further validate our method's effectiveness in solving the synthetic vs. real speech mismatch, we also report two additional baselines.
+We conducted experiments evaluating the pretrained Whisper small model and the Whisper small model fine-tuned on the source domain (real + synthetic) on the target domain, with average WERs of 33.30 and 27.13, respectively.
+We address the acoustic variation mismatch by fine-tuning the pretrained Whisper on source domain speech.
+Further fine-tuning on target domain synthetic data addresses the textual topic mismatch, achieving a WER of 21.16.
+Finally, applying the \method task vector mitigates the synthetic vs. real speech mismatch, resulting in a WER of 19.13.

 The \method task vector shows particularly notable improvements in domains such as 'Music' (27.57\% reduction), 'Takeaway' (15.14\% reduction), and 'Social' (26.04\% reduction).
 These results suggest that the task vector effectively captures domain-specific acoustic variations, enabling the ASR model to generalize better to unseen target domains.
 In the following experiments we select the four domains includes two highest improved domains ('Music' \& 'Social'), and the two lowest improved domains ('Weather' \& 'Cooking') to conduct the experiments.